SSWConsulting/SSW.Rules.Content/rules/avoid-repetition/rule.md

 ### Emojis

 When there are multiple items listed, it can be challenging to distinguish between them quickly, leading to confusion and miscommunication.
 If the same emoji is repeated multiple times within a list, it can create visual clutter and make the list more difficult to read.

+When creating a list that includes emojis, avoid repeating the same emoji 3 or more times within a list.
+Instead, add the emoji to a "introductory sentence" or "lead-in sentence".
+This helps to keep the content concise, readable, and consistent.
+Thus making it easy to scan the list and understand the benefits and drawbacks of a particular situation.

 ::: greybox